bwo/monads/README.md

    whereas `m-reduce` expects `f` to have type `a -> b -> a`, `init` to have  type `a`, and `xs` to have type `[m b]`.

-Further such functions are easily defined.
+Further such functions are easily defined (and I intend to add analogues for many of those in the Haskell Prelude).
 This, for instance, is the definition of `guard`:

 ```clojure
 (defn guard [p]